James-VT/MS1_Handleigh_Hall/README.md

 5. Generate revenue through ticket sales.
 6. Relay information to visitors on how to get there.
 7. Generate revenue by relaying information about the food and beverage outlet on site.
-8. Drive up engagement with the public via social media and direct feedback
+8. Drive up engagement with the public via social media and direct feedback.
+9. Generate donations to the charity that runs Handleigh Hall.
+10. Draw in interested volunteers.

 As part of the planning for this project, I have run through the stages of User Experience Design, as proposed by [Jesse James Garrett.](https://en.wikipedia.org/wiki/Jesse_James_Garrett)